Friday, August 15, 2014

-My dad, a life-long resident of the state until his death last year, insisted that there are wolverines in Colorado.
+My dad, a life-long resident of the state until his death in 2013, insisted that there are wolverines in Colorado.
 Not only that, but he claimed he had spotted the beast twice in the last few years.

 “From an official standpoint,” noted Tyler Baskfield, spokesman for the Colorado Division of Wildlife, when I asked him about it several years ago, “They do not exist here in the state.”

 “There are reported sightings throughout the state – mostly at higher elevations,” Baskfield acknowledges.
 The animals are difficult to document because “they roam 60 or so miles a day, that makes it hard to keep up with them.”

 According to Colorado Parks & Wildlife's site today, it is still difficult to document them.